 Pour it into your travel mug and enjoy the cold drink on the way to your work or the beach!

 You can keep the freshly made brew in your fridge for up to 7 days.
+Cold brew coffee stored in the freezer can last up to three months.
 But I am sure it will be consumed much faster!

 Can you use regular ground coffee for cold brew?

 To make the perfect cold brew coffee with your favorite medium or dark roast, you will want to use coarse ground coffee.
 This is because regular ground coffee is too fine and will produce an excessively bitter and acidic flavor.
 Use a coarser grind than you would for a regular cup of coffee to get the best flavor.
 This ensures that the grounds are not over-extracted and that the cold brew is full-bodied, smooth, and not overly acidic.

 Once you have your coarsely ground coffee, you can steep it in cold water for an extended period.
 This will result in a smooth and flavorful cold brew that is perfect for sipping on a hot day.